-35 Restraints, either by prohibitions or by taxes, upon the exportation of goods which are partially, but not completely manufactured, are not peculiar to the manufacture of leather.
-As long as any thing remains to be done, in order to fit any commodity for immediate use and consumption, our manufacturers think that they themselves ought to have the doing of it.
+By the 13th and 14th of Charles II. chap.
+7. the exportation, not only of raw hides, but of tanned leather, except in the shape of boots, shoes, or slippers, was prohibited; 3 and the law gave a monopoly to our boot-makers and shoe-makers, not only against our graziers, but against our tanners.
+By subsequent statutes, our woollen yarn and worsted, white cloths, watch cases, etc., also commodity for immediate use and consumption, our manufacturers think that they themselves ought to have the doing of it.
 Woollen yarn and worsted are prohibited to be exported under the same penalties as wool.
-63 Even white cloths are subject to a duty upon exportation, 64 and our dyers have so far obtained a monopoly against our clothiers.
+Even white cloths are subject to a duty upon exportation, and our dyers have so far obtained a monopoly against our clothiers.
 Our clothiers would probably have been able to defend themselves against it, but it happens that the greater part of our principal clothiers are themselves likewise dyers.
 Watch-cases, clock-cases, and dial-plates for clocks and watches, have been prohibited to be exported.
-65 Our clock-makers and watch-makers are, it seems, unwilling that the price of this sort of workmanship should be raised upon them by the competition of foreigners.
+Our clock-makers and watch-makers are, it seems, unwilling that the price of this sort of workmanship should be raised upon them by the competition of foreigners.